ottokokstein/ottokokstein.github.io/src/bezierve.md

 ## New with version 2.0

 - Cleaner UI
-- Option to add more than one Bézier curve (both linear and cubic, as they exist in the same space now)
+- Option to add more than one Bézier curve (either linear, quadratic or cubic)
 - Option to save the current configuration of curves as a savefile and load it later
 - Option to change curve's color
 - Option to show the curve's bounding box (technically known as its axis-aligned [minimum bounding rectangle](https://en.wikipedia.org/wiki/Minimum_bounding_rectangle))